Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: can be Unfaithful

 \section{\SEGNNEXPLs can be Unfaithful}

-A widespread approach to estimate the trustworthiness of an explanation is faithfulness \citep{yuan2022explainability, amara2022graphframex, agarwal2023evaluating, longa2024explaining}, which consists in checking whether the explanation contains all and only the elements responsible for the prediction.
-Clearly, unfaithful explanations fail to convey actionable information about what the model is doing to build its predictions \citep{agarwal2024faithfulness}.
-This section reviews a general notion of faithfulness \citep{azzolin2024perkspitfalls} in \cref{def:faith}, and shows that faithfulness and TEs can overlap -- in some restricted cases -- but are generally fundamentally misaligned.
+A widespread approach to estimating the trustworthiness of an explanation is faithfulness \citep{yuan2022explainability, amara2022graphframex, agarwal2023evaluating, longa2024explaining}, which consists in checking whether the explanation contains all and only the elements responsible for the prediction.
+Clearly, unfaithful explanations fail to convey actionable information about what the model is doing to build its predictions \cite{agarwal2024faithfulness}.
+This section reviews a general notion of faithfulness \citep{azzolin2025reconsidering} in \cref{def:faith} and shows that faithfulness, MEs (\cref{sec:trivial-explanations}), and PIs (\cref{sec:PIs}) can overlap -- in some restricted cases -- but are generally misaligned.

 Intuitively, faithfulness metrics assess how much the prediction changes when perturbing either the complement -- referred to as \textit{sufficiency} of the explanation -- or the explanation itself -- referred to as \textit{necessity} of the explanation.
 Perturbations are sampled from a distribution of allowed modifications, which typically include edge and node removals.
 Then, an explanation is said to be faithful when it is both sufficient and necessary.